Dance, My Doll

-Dance, My Doll (Swedish: Dansa, min docka) is a 1953 Swedish comedy film directed by Martin Söderhjelm and starring Nils Poppe, Gunnar Björnstrand, Adolf Jahr and Inga Landgré.
+Dance, My Doll (Swedish: Dansa, min docka) is a 1953 Swedish thriller comedy film directed by Martin Söderhjelm and starring Nils Poppe, Gunnar Björnstrand, Adolf Jahr and Inga Landgré.
 It was shot at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director Nils Svenwall.

 The film premiered on 20 July 1953 at the Spegeln cinema in Stockholm.
 It has been shown several times on SVT, including 1991, 1994 and in January 2021.